SUNET/pkcs11_ca/docs/source/usage.rst

 We will use `Dehydrated <https://github.com/dehydrated-io/dehydrated>`_ as our ACME client for this example.

+We will use the client's ENV $HOSTNAME for the hostname the certificate to be issued to.

 .. code-block:: bash

-   # Inside the container you started above
+   # Client with mutual dns access to the CA, maybe the container you started above
    # Get dehydrated
    git clone https://github.com/dehydrated-io/dehydrated.git
    cd dehydrated